MindscapeHQ/raygun4js/CONTRIBUTING.md

 ## Tests

 The unit and E2E tests can be run with `grunt test`.
-If you add or modify a new feature, please add a new test to `tests/specs`, and a new fixture if required (or reuse an existing one if there's one that fufills your needs).
+If you add or modify a feature, please add a new test to `tests/specs`, and a new fixture if required (or reuse an existing one if there's one that fufills your needs).

 ## Submitting pull requests